 Online providers such as TransferWise will process your transfer at the mid-market rate.
 This is the same rate as that is displayed on Google and Reuters.
 However, other companies like WorldRemit, InstaReM, and XE will offer you an exchange rate that is a small percentage higher than this rate.
 The difference between the two rates is called the exchange rate margin, and the amount charged may differ from one currency pair to another.
 For instance, WorldRemit charges a GBP/USD margin of 1.29% and InstaReM charges 0.16%.
 This means that for your £2000 transfer to the US, WorldRemit will charge £25.8 while InstaReM will cost £3.2 more than any stated fees.

-The first thing you need to ensure is that your chosen provider can support the transfer you want to make – both in terms of facilitating transactions between the countries you’re sending from and to, and supporting the relevant currencies.
+The first thing you need to ensure is that your chosen provider can support the transfer you want to make – both facilitating transactions between the countries you’re sending from and to, and supporting the relevant currencies.

 Money transfer providers allow their customers to send funds only from specified countries and currencies to their recipients in designated markets.
 Normally, a provider would make public its sending and disbursing network coverage, but this is not always the case.
 However, you can find out from the provider’s customer support team, FAQs section or by trying out a transfer if your sending and receiving countries are supported on the platform.